-The CAP reform proposal contributes to environmental, climate. the EU's biodiversity protection commitments set in the European Green Deal through the so-called "green architecture" that includes: enhanced conditionality, which links CAP payments to a range of obligations; the new "eco-schemes" that aim to reward farmers for going further in the implementation of sustainable agricultural practices; and environmental and climate management commitments under the rural development framework, which aim compensate farmers and other beneficiaries for voluntarily committing themselves implement sustainable practices.
+The CAP reform proposal contributes to the EU's environmental, climate, and biodiversity protection commitments set in the European Green Deal through the so-called "green architecture" that includes: enhanced conditionality, which links CAP payments to a range of obligations; the new "eco-schemes" that aim to reward farmers for going further in the implementation of sustainable agricultural practices; and environmental and climate management commitments under the rural development framework, which aim to compensate farmers and other beneficiaries for voluntarily committing themselves to implement sustainable practices.
 Based on a thorough assessment of the local conditions and needs, Member States will produce a national CAP strategic plan which has to be coherent and consistent with the required environmental ambition.
 Quantified targets will allow the Commission to monitor the progress made by the Member States when implementing the CAP.
 (EC, Analysis of links, 2020).

-Several good agricultural and environmental condition standards (GAEC standards) and statutory management requirements (SMR), included in the national draft of the Strategic Plan as part of the enhanced conditionality, concern the arable crops and the grain production in Bulgaria.
-These are: GAEC 2 protection of wetland and peatland; GAEC 3 ban on burning arable stubble; GAEC 4 establishment of buffer strips watercourses; GAEC tillage along management, the risk of reducing soil degradation and erosion, including consideration of the slope gradient; GAEC 6 minimum soil cover to avoid bare soil in most sensitive periods; GAEC 7 crop rotation in arable land, except for crops growing underwater; GAEC 8 minimum share of agricultural area devoted to non-productive areas or features; SMR 1 Directive 2000/60/EC in the field of water policy, regards mandatory requirements to control diffuse sources of pollution by phosphates; SMR 2 Directive 91/676/EEC concerning the protection of waters against pollution caused by nitrates from agricultural sources; SMR 12 Regulation (EC) No 1107/2009 concerning the placing of plant protection products on the market; SMR 13 Directive 2009/128/EC concerning sustainable use of pesticides (EU, Regulation
+Several good agricultural and environmental condition standards (GAEC standards) statutory management and requirements (SMR), included in the national draft of the Strategic Plan as part of the enhanced conditionality, concern the arable crops and the grain production in Bulgaria.
+These are: GAEC 2 protection of wetland and peatland; GAEC 3 ban on burning arable stubble; GAEC 4 establishment of buffer strips along watercourses; GAEC 5 tillage management, risk of reducing the soil degradation and erosion, including consideration of the slope gradient; GAEC 6 minimum soil cover to avoid bare soil in most sensitive periods; GAEC 7 crop rotation in arable land, except for crops growing underwater; GAEC 8 minimum share of agricultural area devoted to non-productive areas or features; SMR 1 Directive 2000/60/EC in the field of water policy, regards mandatory requirements to control diffuse sources of pollution by phosphates; SMR 2 Directive 91/676/EEC concerning the protection of waters against pollution caused by nitrates from agricultural sources; SMR 12 Regulation (EC) No 1107/2009 concerning the placing of plant protection products on the market; SMR 13 Directive 2009/128/EC concerning the sustainable use of pesticides (EU, Regulation 2021/2115).